-As a result, the gap analysis included in this plan has been undertaken to build upon existing opportunities and to embrace new endeavors where they align with demand.
+However, embracing outdoor recreation can have clear benefits (health, economic, social and environmental).
+As a result, the gap assessment has been undertaken to build upon existing opportunities and to embrace new endeavours where they align with demand.

-The gap assessment has been developed by considering the range of outdoor recreation sites currently available (current supply) and comparing this with demand that has been derived by analysing outdoor recreation trends, community consultation outcomes, reviewing participation survey outcomes, peak body directives and key stakeholder feedback.
+The gap analysis included in this plan has been developed by considering the range of outdoor recreation sites currently available (current supply) and comparing this with demand that has been derived by analysing outdoor recreation trends, community consultation outcomes, reviewing participation survey outcomes, peak body directives and key stakeholder feedback.